Under Construction: Shenandoah County - Route 11 (Old Valley Pike) Bridge over the North Fork of the Shenandoah River

 Traffic alerts ►

-When construction begins, traffic alerts can be found here and on the VDOT website under Travel Center, Travel advisories and lane closures.
+Updated traffic alerts are also available on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District

 Real-time traffic information is available on the VDOT 511Virginia.org website and also by calling 511 on your landline or wireless phone.
 Click here to go to 511: Virginia 511 Web